Focus of our laboratory:

 Regulation between immune activation and tolerance is crucial in the pathogenesis of cancer.
 Recent development of intravital 2-photon microscopy allows direct observation of how immune cells traffic and interact with various cells in the tumor micro-environment in real time with single-cell resolution.

-Our laboratory is interested in applying this and other classical immunological techniques to study various aspects of anti-tumor immune responses, immune – host – pathogen interaction, T cell-mediated memory immunity, and chemokine - receptor biology.
+Our laboratory focuses in applying this and other immunological techniques to study various aspects of anti-tumor immune responses, immune–host–pathogen interaction, T cell-mediated memory immunity, and chemokine-receptor biology.
 Ongoing projects include:

 1) Investigation into factors which influence the dynamic recruitment of T cells and their interactions with tumor cells and associated antigen-presenting cells in tumor-associated micro-environment